Predicting drug-gene relations via analogy tasks with word embeddings: Related work

-Technologies developed in NLP, not limited to word embedding, have been applied to a wide variety of problems in the biomedical domain: M\"{u}ller et al.~\cite{muller2004textpresso} have created an online literature search and curation system using an ``ontology dictionary'' obtained by text mining, and Friedman et al.~\cite{friedman2001genies} have used syntactic parsing to extract and structure information about cellular pathways from biological literature.
+The technologies developed in NLP, not limited to word embeddings, have been applied to a wide variety of problems in the biomedical domain, demonstrating their utility in this field.
+M\"{u}ller et al.~\cite{muller2004textpresso} have created an online literature search and curation system using an ``ontology dictionary'' obtained by text mining, and Friedman et al.~\cite{friedman2001genies} have used syntactic parsing to extract and structure information about cellular pathways from biological literature.
 Yeganova et al.~\cite{yeganova2020bettersynonyms} normalize synonyms in the biomedical literature by word embedding similarity.
 Furthermore, Du et al.~\cite{du2019gene2vec} applied the word embedding algorithm to gene co-expression across the transcriptome to compute vector representations of genes.
 In recent years, there has also been intensive research on fine-tuning BERT~\cite{devlin-etal-2019-bert} and other pre-trained language models to the biomedical domain~\cite{DBLP:journals/bioinformatics/LeeYKKKSK20,peng-etal-2019-transfer,fang2023bioformer}.